phonopy/phonopy/doc/auxiliary-tools.rst

 ``pdosplot``
 ------------

 Partial density of states (PDOS) are plotted.
-This can handle the Cartesian axis resolved PDOS.
-Usually PDOS is calculated only at the irreducible *q*-points.
-Therefore symmetrically equivalent directions can give different values.
-Since the sum of the values of the equivalent directions is correct, it is required to take average by users.
-To avoid this, :ref:`nomeshsym_option` option when running phonopy can be used.
-This will take more time to calculate PDOS since all the *q*-points on the mesh will be calculated.

-``-i`` option is
-essential.
-This options is used as shown in the example below,
+``-i`` option is used as

 ::

    pdosplot -i '1 2 4 5, 3 6' -o 'pdos.pdf' partial_dos.dat

 The indices and comma in '1 2 3 4, 5 6' mean as follows.
-The indices are separated into
+The indices
-blocks by comma (1 2 4 5 and 3 6).
-Cartesian axis resolved PDOS specified by the
+are separated into blocks by comma (1 2 4 5 and 3 6).
+PDOS specified
-successive indices separated by space in each block are summed up.
+by the successive indices separated by space in each block are summed up.
 The PDOS of blocks are drawn simultaneously.

-Indices are defined as

-- 1 2 3 : X Y Z of the 1st atom, respectively
-- 4 5 6 : X Y Z of the 2nd atom, respectively
-- and so on

-In the example, X and Y components of atom 1 and 2 are summed and Z component of atom 1 and 2 are summed, and they are plotted.
-When ``-o`` option with a file name is specified, the plot is saved in PDF format to the file name.
+Indices usually correspond to atoms.
 A few more options are prepared and shown by ``-h`` option.

 .. _propplot_tool: